 The third cause of violence in Nigeria is related to economic issues.
 Oil is, by far, the most disputed resource, followed by land, market-control and cattle.
 But this order should not be taken for granted when it comes to victims.
 Figures are often unreliable.
 In a famous report for Shell, for instance, experts asserted that violence associated with theft of oil in the Niger Delta accounted for at least 1,000 deaths a year.
-Their figures supposedly relied on systematic reviews of local press and the SIPRI (Stockholm International Peace Research Institute).
+Their figures supposedly relied on systematic reviews of local press and the SIPRI (Stockholm International Peace Research Institute37).
 But the latter, which uses only the international press, does not give access to the core data that provides number of casualties.
 As for the experts who worked for Shell, they never published any database whatsoever.
 Likewise, the Technical Committee on the Niger Delta, which submitted its draft report to the government in November 2008, claimed that attacks on oil installations killed about 1,000 persons.
-But it did not specify if it was in 2007 or in 2008.
-Its figure was then quoted by various press agencies and organisations like the International Crisis Group, according to which 1,000 persons were killed in the first nine months of 2008.
+But it did not specify if it was in 2007 or in 200838.
+Its figure was then quoted by various press agencies and organisations like the International Crisis Group, according to which 1,000 persons were killed in the first nine months of 200839.
+During this period, NigeriaWatch found that oil-related violence caused a total of 373 deaths in Abia, Akwa Ibom, Bayelsa, Cross River, Delta, Edo, Imo, Ondo and Rivers States.